Need fresh thinking?

 At 34%, vendor websites ranked third overall.
 Deploying a combination of paid and organic search engine marketing efforts will drive technology shoppers to paid campaign landing pages and the website home page.
 Optimizing for user experience (UX) will help those visitors engage once they hit your site.
 When potential clients can find what they need with ease (UI), a higher conversion rate logically follows.

 Financial differentiation in potential benefit between optimizing for traffic or UX varies by brand, and can best be determined by testing each.
 In any case, having a strong interactive marketing strategy in place benefits these customer profiles as well as those whose journeys began with a warm referral.
-Ideally, when the conversation between friends progresses to online research, a well-planned sales funnel is ready to greet them, every step of the way.
+Ideally, when the conversation between friends progresses to online research, a well-planned B2B tech sales funnel is ready to greet them, every step of the way.

 This article is a brief abstract of our exclusive and authoritative study that takes the guesswork out of marketing technology to businesses.
 Rather than speculating about what will drive B2B technology buyers to action, we've asked them.